Late-time X-ray afterglows of GRBs: Implications for particle acceleration at relativistic shocks: Discussion and conclusions

 The saturation limit of the accelerated electron energy is proportional to the characteristic length scale of turbulence triggered by the Weibel instability, such that $\gamma_{\rm sat} \propto \lambda_{\rm w}$ \citep{ 2014MNRAS.439.2050R, 2022ApJ...925..182H}.
 This length scale can be expressed as $\lambda_{\rm w} = \ell_{\rm w} c/\omega_{\rm p}$ \citep{2013ApJ...771...54S, 2014MNRAS.439.2050R}, where $\omega_{\rm p}$ is the relativistic plasma frequency.
-Hence the maximum synchrotron photon energy scales as $h \nu_{\rm sat} \propto \ell_{\rm w}^2$.
-Values of $\ell_{\rm w} \sim 10$ were inferred from the numerical simulations by \cite{2009ApJ...698.1523S} and \cite{2013ApJ...771...54S} and adopted in the estimates of $h \nu_{\rm sat}$ throughout this work.
-However recent PIC simulations of unprecedented size and duration by \citet{2024ApJ...963L..44G} indicate that the turbulence scale can approach $100 \, c/\omega_{\rm p}$ and may continue to grow beyond the simulated time span.
-The expected $h \nu_{\rm sat}$ can therefore be enhanced by at least two orders of magnitude and relax the constraints on the parameter space.
+Hence, the maximum synchrotron photon energy scales as $h \nu_{\rm sat} \propto \ell_{\rm w}^2$.
+Values of $\ell_{\rm w} \sim 10$ were inferred from the numerical simulations by \cite{2009ApJ...698.1523S} and \cite{2013ApJ...771...54S} and were adopted in the estimates of $h \nu_{\rm sat}$ throughout this work.
+However, recent PIC simulations of unprecedented size and duration by \citet{2024ApJ...963L..44G} indicated that the turbulence scale can approach $100 \, c/\omega_{\rm p}$ and may continue to grow beyond the simulated time span.
+The expected $h \nu_{\rm sat}$ can therefore be enhanced by at least two orders of magnitude, and this relaxes the constraints on the parameter space.

-Other physical mechanisms could also increase the maximum electron energy beyond saturation limit predicted by \citet{2013ApJ...771...54S}.
-Using both analytical and numerical approaches, \citet{2023MNRAS.522.4955H} and \citet{2023MNRAS.519.1022K} found that efficient particle acceleration at relativistic shocks can persist after particles reach the downstream saturation limit, as long as their upstream trajectories are dominated by random scattering rather than by gyro-motion.
-Furthermore, the three-dimensional structure of pre-existing magnetic fields may also come into play \citep{2018ApJ...863...18G, 2023MNRAS.522.4955H}.
-For example, in a toroidal magnetic-field configuration, particles with the favorable charge experience a curvature drift along the shock velocity, which can increase both the acceleration efficiency and the maximum achievable energy \citep{2023MNRAS.522.4955H}.
+Other physical mechanisms might also increase the maximum electron energy beyond the saturation limit predicted by \citet{2013ApJ...771...54S}.
+Using analytical and numerical approaches, \citet{2023MNRAS.522.4955H} and \citet{2023MNRAS.519.1022K} found that efficient particle acceleration at relativistic shocks can persist after particles reach the downstream saturation limit as long as their upstream trajectories are dominated by random scattering and not by gyro-motion.
+Furthermore, the three-dimensional structure of preexisting magnetic fields may also come into play \citep{2018ApJ...863...18G, 2023MNRAS.522.4955H}.
+For example, in a toroidal magnetic field configuration, particles with a favorable charge experience a curvature drift along the shock velocity, which can increase the acceleration efficiency and the maximum achievable energy \citep{2023MNRAS.522.4955H}.